SubtitleGrowing Up with a Baseball Idol

 About the author

 Tom Clavin is an author of nonfiction books who has previously toiled as a newspaper editor, magazine writer, TV and radio commentator, and reporter for the New York Times covering entertainment, sports, and the environment.
 He has received awards from the Society of Professional Journalists, Marine Corps Heritage Foundation, and National Newspaper Association.
 Three of his books have been New York Times best sellers: The Heart of Everything That Is, Halsey’s Typhoon, and The Last Stand of Fox Company.
 He is also the author of several sports books that received critical acclaim, including The DiMaggios, Gil Hodges, and Roger Maris.
-His latest projects are Lucky 666: The Impossible Mission and Dodge City: Wyatt Earp, Bat Masterson, and the Wickedest Town in the West, also a New York Times bestseller.
+His latest projects are Lucky 666: The Impossible Mission and Dodge City: Wyatt Earp, Bat Masterson, and the Wickedest Town in the American West, also a New York Times bestseller.
 Clavin resides in Sag Harbor, New York.